- Faith & Worship

 We hope you'll join us for worship at 10:00 Sunday mornings and stay for a social time afterward in the Fellowship Hall.
 Communion is celebrated on the first Sunday of each month.
 Sunday School is offered every Sunday during the school year.
 Learn more...

-PASTOR SEARCH COMMITTEE has completed the Prospectus for Second Congregational Church.
-This document (link to PDF) brings to life the vibrant spirit and hopes of our church.
+You may also want to check out the Prospectus for Second Congregational Church (link to PDF) that was created by our search committee.
+This document brings to life the vibrant spirit and hopes of our church.